XIS+XRT Responses for Simulations: Cycle 9 Versions

-The XIS and XRT teams have released a set of response files that are suitable for the preparation of AO-8 proposals.
-These files are all based on the projected performance of the instrument at the middle of the AO-8 period (2013 November 1).
+The XIS and XRT teams have released a set of response files that are suitable for the preparation of AO-9 proposals.
+These files are all based on the projected performance of the instrument at the middle of the AO-9 period (2014 October 1).

 Files can be obtained individually following the links below, or collectively by downloading this gzipped tar file containing all 10.

 There are two operational units of XIS with a frontside illuminated (FI) CCD, and one unit (XIS1) with a backside illuminated (BI) CCD.
 We provide an RMF and an ARF for the BI CCD and those for FI CCDs separately.

 The ARF files include the transmission of the thermal shield, the XRT-I effective area, and the loss of the low-energy efficiency due to the OBF contaminants.
 The loss of the detector area by the calibration source masking, dead rows due to the spaced-row charge injection, and the permanent area discrimination of a part of the XIS0 are taken into account.

 We have prepared two cases: a point source observed at the XIS nominal pointing position, and for a circular flat field sky with a 20' radius.
 The XIS RMF includes the transmission of the optical blocking filter (OBF) and the quantum efficiency of the CCD.